 Ultimately, The Most Beautiful has received considerably less critical attention than most of Kurosawa’s other works.
 Considering that Kurosawa has often been criticised for the male dominated nature of his body of work, it is perhaps somewhat surprising that The Most Beautiful, a film which centres around a group of women, has been left largely untouched by much of the critical discourse on Kurosawa’s works.

-Both BFI and Criterion have both put out good releases of The Most Beautiful, although neither can be purchased on their own.
+However, both BFI and Criterion have both put out good DVD releases of The Most Beautiful, although neither can be purchased on their own.

 While neither release features a crystal clear picture, Criterion’s DVD region 1 print is somewhat superior to BFI’s and can be bought as part of the Eclipse series box set First Films of Akira Kurosawa.
 Check out Amazon.com and Amazon.ca.